• Episodes

 Directions via Google Maps

-huddlan Castle's construction was ordered by Edward I. The new castle at Rhuddlan replaced the existing motte and bailey castle that had been built following the Norman Conquest.
+huddlan Castle's construction was ordered by King Edward I. The new castle at Rhuddlan replaced the existing motte and bailey castle that had been built following the Norman Conquest.
 The building work was begun in 1277 and the castle was built at an important crossing at the mouth of the river Clwyd.
 Edward had the river straightened and deepened to allow his ships access right up to the castle walls.
 This was important as it meant the castle could be resupplied by sea which was controlled by the English.
 The castle was designed by Edward's chief castle builder, James St. George who was responsible for many of the Welsh castles built during this time.
 Even if it is not instantly obvoius from the remains, Rhuddlan is a concentric type of castle.
 This means that the castle had not just one wall, but a series of walls thus making an assault on the castle much more difficult.
 The inner section of the castle consists of a diamond shaped enclosure with six circular towers.
 There are two entrances to the enclosure, each protected by twin towers.
 Much of the outer curtain wall has now disappeared but the inner ward's walls are mostly complete.
 The buildings that would have existed inside the inner ward can no longer be seen.

 During the English Civil War the castle was held by forces loyal to King Charles I but surrendered in 1646 to Parliamentarian forces led by Major-General Mytton.
 The castle was then dismantled by order of Parliament in 1648.